 TablePress will become more professional

 TablePress has been one of my main hobbies for over 10 years now.
 (Counting in its predecessor WP-Table Reloaded, that’s actually more than 13 years!)
 I enjoy working on development and support just as on Day 1.
 It’s time for me to use this opportunity and turn this hobby into a profession.
-With TablePress 2.0, later this fall, you will also have the option to obtain additional Premium features, which will greatly enhance your TablePress experience — and that of your site’s visitors.
+With TablePress 2.0, you will also have the option to obtain additional Premium features, which will greatly enhance your TablePress experience — and that of your site’s visitors.
 Not only will this allow me work on TablePress full time, but it will also mean that support and development will become even more reliable.
 Stay tuned for further details!